franpass87/FP-Privacy-and-Cookie-Policy/fp-privacy-cookie-policy/readme.txt

 * Initial release.

 == Upgrade Notice ==
+= 1.5.0 =
+Automate maintenance from the terminal with the new WP-CLI commands to monitor, export and clean consent logs.
 = 1.4.0 =
 Refresh any cached banner markup to surface the new consent status badge and timestamp metadata.
 = 1.2.0 =